Transfer DNA binary system: Development of T-DNA binary vectors

 The pBIN19 vector was developed in the 1980s and is one of the first and most widely used binary vectors.
 The pGreen vector, which was developed in 2000, is a newer version of the binary vector that allows for a choice of promoters, selectable markers and reporter genes.
 Another distinguishing feature of pGreen is its large reduction in size (from about 11,7kbp to 4,6kbp) from pBIN19, therefore increasing its transformation efficiency.

 Along with higher transformation efficiency, pGreen has been engineered to ensure transformation integrity.
 Both pBIN19 and pGreen usually use the same selectable marker nptII, but pBIN19 has the selectable marker next to the right border, while pGreen has it close to the left border.
 Due to a polarity difference in the left and right borders, the right border of the T-DNA enters the host plant first.
-If the selectable maker is near the right border (as is the case with pBIN19) and the transformation process is interrupted, the resulting plant may have expression of a selectable marker but contain no T-DNA giving a false positive.
+If the selectable marker is near the right border (as is the case with pBIN19) and the transformation process is interrupted, the resulting plant may have expression of a selectable marker but contain no T-DNA giving a false positive.
 The pGreen vector has the selectable marker entering the host last (due to its location next to the left border) so any expression of the marker will result in full transgene integration.

 The pGreen-based vectors are not autonomous and they will not replicate in Agrobacterium if pSoup is not present.
 Series of small binary vectors that autonomously replicate in E. coli and Agrobacterium include: